The Hydrogen 21-cm Line

 The 1420 MHz radiation comes from the transition between the two levels of the hydrogen 1s ground state, slightly split by the interaction between the electron spin and the nuclear spin.
 The splitting is known as hyperfine structure.
 Because of the quantum properties of of radiation, hydrogen in its lower state will absorb 1420 MHz and the observation of 1420 MHz in emission implies a prior excitation to the upper state.

-This splitting of the hydrogen ground state is extremely small compared to the ground state energy of -13.6 eV, only about two parts in a million.
+This splitting of the hydrogen ground state is extremely small compared to the ground state energy of -13.6 eV, only about four parts in ten million.
 The two states come from the fact that both the electron and nuclear spins are 1/2 for the proton, so there are two possible states, spin parallel and spin antiparallel.
 The state with the spins parallel is slightly higher in energy (less tightly bound).

 The observation of the 21cm line of hydrogen marked the birth of spectral-line radio astronomy.
 It was first observed in 1951 by Harold Ewen and Edward M. Purcell at Harvard, followed soon afterward by observers in Holland and Australia.
 The prediction that the 21 cm line should be observable in emission was made in 1944 by Dutch astronomer H. C. van de Hulst.